COVID-19: Protect Yourself & Others

 - Identify people who may need help, like neighbors, friends, family and co-workers who are older adults, have limited resources, have special needs, don’t understand English well or are new to the area.

-- Talk to your employer about changes at work, how family and sick leave will be handled and if there are plans to work from home or elsewhere.
+- Talk to your employer about changes at work, how family and sick leave is handled and if there are options to work from home or elsewhere during isolation or quarantine.